gary-sudo/gary-sudo/README.md

-# About me 🚀
+## About me 🖍️

-hey there!!
-I'm Gary I have interest in robotics and machine learning looking forward to working on cool projects in the coming future!!
+I'm Gary I have interest in robotics and machine learning looking forward to working on cool projects and contribute to open source in the coming future!!

 ### Things i have done so far 🌟
 1) Introduction to programming